 Glaucoma is a category of diseases that can deteriorate the optic nerve, which is responsible for carrying visual data to the brain.
 If left untreated, glaucoma will often result in permanent vision loss and/or total blindness.
 It is nearly always caused by elevated intraocular pressure from built-up fluid.
 Glaucoma predominantly affects people over 60 years of age.
 At this point, approximately two million individuals in the U.S. have glaucoma, though many of them haven't been diagnosed.
 In its beginning stages, glaucoma often presents no symptoms, which is why it is referred to as the “silent thief" of vision.
 Even though there is no cure for the condition, it may be controlled through early diagnosis and the appropriate therapies.

 Glaucoma is a primary reason why having comprehensive eye exams at least every other year is imperative to your overall eye health.
 At Clewner & Kelly Eye Center, we have the most up-to-date diagnostic technologies and are highly knowledgeable about the most advanced glaucoma management methods.
-If you are over 40 years of age, visit us at our Boca Raton, FL facility to set up your comprehensive exam and get ahead of managing your eye health.
+If you are over 40 years of age, visit the glaucoma specialists in Boca Raton, FL, to set up your comprehensive exam and get ahead of managing your eye health.

 Glaucoma Types and Treatment Options